SMARTlab-Purdue/SMART-TeleLoad/README.md

 (4) `teleload_exp_status`: It is to track the experiment status, such as the experiment start, preparation, main task, and  end.

 ## Output Files
-The human subject's answers and mission scores from the subjective questionnaire are saved to `src/subjective_results` as a CSV file named this format:
+The human subject's answers on the subjective questionnaires (e.g, SAM, NATA-TLX) and mission scores are saved to `src/subjective_results` as a CSV file named this format:

 `[participant number]_cam_[Camera number]_speed_[Moving speed].csv`.